EMBRYOPSIDA Pirani & Prado

 Age.
 Leslie et al. (2012) estimate an age for this node of over 250 m.y., some time in the late Permian.

-Chemistry, Morphology, etc. The pollen grains expand and rupture when placed in water (Tomlinson 1994), and the intine-clad pollen may deform more easily and so be tranferred along the narrow micropylar canal (Takaso & Owens 2008).
+Chemistry, Morphology, etc. The pollen grains expand and rupture when placed in water (Tomlinson 1994), and the intine-clad pollen, although sometimes much larger than the pollen grain itself, may deform more easily and so be tranferred along the narrow micropylar canal (Takaso & Owens 2008).
 Whether or not all taxa have male gametes each surrounded by cell walls needs to be confirmed (see Singh 1978).

 SCIADOPITYACEAE Luersson Back to Pinales

-Roots with endomycorrhizal nodules; leaves on long shoots reduced to scales, branchlets deciduous [= short shoots], short shoots +, with a pair of connate needles, apically bifid (not); microsporophyll with flattened apical expansion, (1-)2 microsporangia/microsporophyll; pollen surface microtuberculate (microechinate) exine granules confluent by sporopollenin deposition; sterile cell?; ovules (1-)7-9(-12)/bract scale, ovuliferous scales ± connate, ovules inverted, pollen chamber?; seeds (1-)7-9(-12)/scale, narrowly winged; n = 10.
+Roots with endomycorrhizal nodules; leaves on long shoots reduced to scales, branchlets deciduous [= short shoots], short shoots +, with a pair of connate needles, apically bifid (not); microsporophyll with flattened apical expansion, (1-)2 microsporangia/microsporophyll; pollen surface microtuberculate (microechinate) exine granules confluent by sporopollenin deposition; sterile cell?; ovules (1-)7-9(-12)/bract scale, ovuliferous scales ± connate, pollen chamber?; seeds (1-)7-9(-12)/scale; n = 10.

 1/1: Sciadopitys verticillata.
 C. and S. Japan (map: from Florin 1963).
 [Sciadopitys Photos - Collection]